brharper-clgx/Daemon/backstory.md

 No one but the dead.
 Bone art lay in a ring around me,  bodies bearing the insignia of the Flaming Fist

 ## **The Unraveling**
 Another aimless trek through the wilderness like an animal, this time with even less will to live.
 I often feel the gods let me live out of spite.
 I learned from a post in Triel that a bounty had been placed on my head.
 My deceit had been discovered, and I was to be brought to Baldur's Gate for trial.
 I had expected this but believed my men and I would return victorious, earning the possibility of amnesty.
-But now, even if a bounty hadn't on my head, shame would prevent me from returning.
+Even if a bounty hadn't been on my head, shame would prevent me from returning.

 I took to drink.
 I slept in alleys.
 My clothes grew tattered and filthy.
 I became gaunt, skeletal.
 There were weeks when I uttered a word to no one.
 A back-alley dweller offered me Three-Eye for my boots.
 I'd never touched the pink liquid.
 It was deadly at certain doses.
 I unlaced my boots and wiggled the toes of hole-riddled socks in the air.
 I handed them over.
 With the small vial in hand, I sneaked into a barn to lay in a bed of hay.
 I took enough Three-Eye to kill me.